Ruislip Manor: History

 The school was designed by the Middlesex County architect W.T.
 Curtis and the assistant architect for educational buildings, H. W. Burchett.
 A temporary school was opened by the Ruislip-Northwood Urban District Council on 17 October 1934 in the Victoria Hall.
 Lady Bankes school opened on 7 January 1936, named after Mary, Lady Bankes who had defended Corfe Castle from the Roundheads in the English Civil War.

 The railway halt was later rebuilt as a station in 1938 and became Ruislip Manor tube station.

 Along with surrounding areas, Ruislip Manor suffered from heavy aerial bombardment from the Luftwaffe during the Second World War because of its proximity to the fighter airfield RAF Northolt.
 Children from Bourne Junior School in South Ruislip were sent to Lady Bankes School after their school was requisitioned by the Royal Air Force.
 Some of the children from Lady Bankes were then accommodated at Sacred Heart School nearby.
 In 1972, a new school, Warrender Primary, was built on Windmill Hill.

 In 2007, the London Borough of Hillingdon sold Ruislip Manor Library for redevelopment and rebuilt on the site of the Victoria Hall, as part of an investment programme for the borough's libraries.
 The new library opened in October 2007.

 Politics

-Ruislip Manor is part of the Uxbridge and South Ruislip constituency for elections to the House of Commons of the United Kingdom.
+Ruislip Manor is part of the Uxbridge and South Ruislip constituency for elections to the House of Commons.

 Ruislip Manor is part of the Ruislip Manor ward for elections to Hillingdon London Borough Council.